MissionSquad/mcp-api/README.md

 1. Exposing MCP servers via a unified HTTP API
 2. Abstracting secret handling through secure encryption
 3. Supporting multi-user access to the same MCP server instances
+4. Providing package management for easy installation and configuration of MCP servers

 Instead of embedding sensitive credentials in environment variables, MCP API stores them encrypted in MongoDB and retrieves/decrypts them as needed for specific tool operations.